 Cross the Road?

-By Karen Benson, certified Texas Master Naturalist
+By Karen Benson, certified Texas Master Naturalist, reprinted from her blog, Texas Reflections

 Big Mama, a Texas Horned Lizard in Karnes County, helped researchers discover the home range of these reptiles.
 She carries a tiny radio transmitter that scientists can pick up using a directional receiver.
 Using these data, it has been discovered that Big Mama and her kin rarely ever cross roads.
 This isolated life style may be restricting the genetic diversity of the population and forcing inbreeding.
 Inbreeding can cause declines in numbers.
 We don’t want that.
 Texas would not be Texas without our “Horny Toads.”